noir-lang/noir/yarn-project/boxes/blank/README.md

 yarn compile
 ```

-This will generate a [Contract ABI](src/artifacts/test_contract.json) and TypeScript class for the [Aztec smart contract](src/contracts/main.nr), which the frontend uses to generate the UI.
+This will generate a [contract artifact](src/artifacts/test_contract.json) and TypeScript class for the [Aztec smart contract](src/contracts/main.nr), which the frontend uses to generate the UI.

 Note: the `compile` command seems to generate a Typescript file which needs a single change -

 ```
-import TestContractAbiJson from 'text_contract.json' assert { type: 'json' };
+import TestContractArtifactJson from 'text_contract.json' assert { type: 'json' };
-// need to update the relative import to import TestContractAbiJson from './test_contract.json' assert { type: 'json' };
+// need to update the relative import to import TestContractArtifactJson from './test_contract.json' assert { type: 'json' };
 ```

-After compiling, you can re-deploy the upated noir smart contract from the web UI.
-The function interaction forms are generated from parsing the ContractABI, so they should update automatically after you recompile.
+After compiling, you can re-deploy the updated noir smart contract from the web UI.
+The function interaction forms are generated from parsing the contract artifact, so they should update automatically after you recompile.

 ## Learn More